MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

 The final step is to consume the Xamarin.iOS binding library in a Xamarin.iOS application.
 Create a new Xamarin.iOS project, add reference to the binding library, and activate Gigya Swift SDK:

 1. Create Xamarin.iOS project.
-You can use the **iOS > App > Single View App** as a starting point
+You can use the **iOS > App > Single View App** as a starting point:

     ![visual studio app new](walkthrough-images/visualstudio-app-new.png)

 1. Add a binding project reference to the target project or .dll created previously.
-Treat the binding library as a regular Xamarin.iOS library
+Treat the binding library as a regular Xamarin.iOS library:

     ![visual studio app refs](walkthrough-images/visualstudio-app-refs.png)